denizydmr07/average-imdb-scores-by-actors-actresses/README.md

 * Notes

   1. I did not take into consideration column 'numVotes' from title.ratings.
 This situation resulted in unexpected standard deviation of ratings, e.g. title [Romeo + Julia](https://www.imdb.com/title/tt4130224/?ref_=nm_ov_bio_lk) has IMDB point 10 with just 14 votes!
-Therefore, actress [Barbara Kratz](https://www.imdb.com/name/nm6853501/) has an average IMDB rating 10 since only title she had a role in is [Romeo + Julia](https://www.imdb.com/title/tt4130224/?ref_=nm_ov_bio_lk) in IMDB datasets.
+Therefore, actress [Barbara Kratz](https://www.imdb.com/name/nm6853501/) has an average IMDB rating of 10 since only title she had a role in is [Romeo + Julia](https://www.imdb.com/title/tt4130224/?ref_=nm_ov_bio_lk) in IMDB datasets.
   2. avg_imdb.sql is the INSERT INTO queries of the table avg_imdb.